-- Did you know that a high fiber diet facilitates weight loss?
-A high-fiber diet makes you feel full for a long period of time, which will prevent snacking between meals and overeating.
+Did you know that a high fibre diet facilitates weight loss?
+A high fibre diet makes you feel full for a long period of time, which can help minimize overeating.

-- Not all carbs behave the same way in the body.
-Understanding the different behavior of various carbohydrates in your body can help you make healthier food choices.
-Most carbohydrates are digested by your body and converted into glucose.
-These are referred to as digestible carbohydrates4.
 However, there are carbohydrates that do not have an impact on your blood-sugar levels.
-For example, glycerin is digested without being converted into glucose and fiber cannot be digested at all1.
-Since fiber is not digested in the small intestine, it is not broken down into glucose and absorbed into the bloodstream.
-Your body eventually excretes fiber.
+For example, glycerin is digested without being converted into glucose2.
+I already mentioned that insoluble fibre is not digested in the small intestine, and is not broken down into glucose and absorbed into the bloodstream.
+Your body eventually excretes insoluble fibre.

-- Net carbs refers to the notion of subtracting fiber from the total carbohydrate count.
+- Net carbs refers to the notion of subtracting insoluble fiber from the total carbohydrate count.

-- Since fiber is not converted to blood sugar, this allows you some carbohydrate leeway, meaning you can “cheat” with a few extra carbs in the form of high-fiber foods.
+- Since insoluble fibre is not converted to blood sugar, this allows you some carbohydrate leeway, meaning you can “cheat” with a few extra carbs in the form of high-fiber foods.

 - For example, let’s compare 1 conventional crispbread to 1 GG Scandinavian Bran Crispbread.
 The conventional crispbread contains 10 g of carbs and 2 g of fiber, which means 10g-2g = 8 g of carbs that will actually enter into your bloodstream.
-The GG Scandinavian Bran Crispbread, however, contains 7 g of carbs and 5 g of fiber, which means only 7g-5g = 2g impact on your blood sugar.
+The GG Scandinavian Bran Crispbread, however, contains 7.5 g of carbs and 4 g of fibre, which means only 7.5g-4g = 3.5g impact on your blood sugar.